Rules of Evidence Table of Contents

 The amendments made by supreme court order dated April 20, 2017, effective July 1, 2017, made stylistic and substantive changes to the rule.

-For additional guidance regarding the substantive changes to the rule see the notes following Federal Rules of Evidence 804 (Notes of Advisory Committee on 1997 and 2000 amendments).
+The language of the amended rule is identical to the language of Federal Rule of Evidence 902.
+For additional guidance regarding the substantive changes to the rule see the notes following Federal Rules of Evidence 902 (Notes of Advisory Committee on 2000 amendments).

 Rules of Evidence Table of Contents